Chip-level and multi-node analysis of energy-optimized lattice-Boltzmann CFD simulations: Power model

 The single-core performance $P_0$ also appears only in the denominator.
 In the application cases we consider here, it is mainly influenced by the SIMD vectorization and thus, indirectly, by the choice of propagation pattern.
 The larger $P_0$, the fewer cores are needed to reach saturation, so there is an inherent energy saving potential in having a fast single-threaded code.

-The dependence of $E$ on the clock frequency is more complex: if there is no saturation there may be an optimal frequency $f_\mathrm{opt}$ for which $E$ is minimal: \bq f_\mathrm{opt}=\sqrt{\frac{W_0}{W_2 t}} \eq If $W_0$ comprises only the chip's idle power, $f_0$ is in the range of accessible frequencies.
+The dependence of $E$ on the clock frequency is more complex: If there is no saturation there may be an optimal frequency $f_\mathrm{opt}$ for which $E$ is minimal: \bq f_\mathrm{opt}=\sqrt{\frac{W_0}{W_2 n}} \eq If $W_0$ comprises only the chip's idle power, $f_\mathrm{opt}$ is in the range of accessible frequencies.
 However, a low frequency setting has the adverse effect of extending the time to solution, which may not be desirable.
 Cost models other than time or energy (such as the energy-delay product) may then be needed to determine whether this is acceptable.
-On the other hand, if $W_0$ contains (the chip's share of) the baseline power of the complete node, $f_\mathrm{opt}$ is usually near or beyond the highest possible setting, and ``clock race to idle'' is the strategy of choice.
+On the other hand, if $W_0$ contains (the chip's share of) the baseline power of the complete node, $f_\mathrm{opt}$ is usually near or beyond the highest possible setting.
+We call this ``clock race to idle,'' because a fast clock speed saves energy.
 The details of this analysis can be found in \cite{hager:cpe13}.